How do I become certified?

 - pass the exam with a score of 70% or higher

-What do I do to take the test?
+How do I apply to IDEM to sit for the test?

 - Operator Certification and Continuing Education Application and Instructions